Forms & Templates

 This is where all your requirements for each room are carefuly documented.
-Most of the finishing touches and fine decorative work will be done by your Table Decor Suppliers (we recommend Centre of Attention, Brecon) and / or you.
+Most of the finishing touches and fine decorative work will be done by your Table Decor Suppliers and / or you.

 The initial room set-up (positioning of tables and chairs, linen requirements for the table cloths, table plan layout in the Conservatory, the theatre ceremony room seating layout, chaircovers, thrones and stage set-up, the Nicolini Lounge welcome drinks set-up etc) will be down to us.